mongodb-partners/mongo-rocks/README.md

 ### Reach out

-If you have any issues with MongoRocks, feel free to reach out to our Google Group https://groups.google.com/forum/#!forum/mongo-rocks
+If you have any issues with MongoRocks, feel free to leave an issue on github's issue board.